-A residential service provides accommodation for four or more people who live in one or more rooms and individually pay rent.
-Typically, each resident has the right to occupy one or more rooms but not the whole premises.
-Residents in a residential service share facilities such as a bathroom or kitchen.
-Some services also provide residents with food or a personal care service as part of their accommodation agreement.
+A residential service provides accommodation for four or more people.
+Each person lives in one or more rooms and pays rent.
+Residents usually share bathroom or kitchen facilities.
+Some services also provide residents with food or personal care.

-Another form of residential service is known as an aged rental scheme.
-This provides accommodation to a person who rents a self-contained unit and who receives food or personal care services from (or on behalf of) the scheme operator.
+An aged care rental scheme is another kind of residential service.
+A person rents a self-contained unit and receives food or personal care services from (or on behalf of) the operator.

-A person proposing to conduct a residential service in premises may apply with the Queensland Government for registration of the service.
-For more information please refer to the Queensland Government - Business Queensland website.
+To run a residential service, you must apply for registration with the Queensland government.
+For more information please refer to the Business Queensland website.

-A building development application for a budget accommodation building may be required and must be accompanied by a fire safety management plan that will, after the building work is carried out, comply with the Fire and Emergency Services Act 1990, Section 104FC.
-For further information please contact a private certifier.
+A building development application may be needed for a residential service building.
+The application must have an accompanying fire safety management plan that will, after the building work is carried out, comply with the Fire and Emergency Services Act 1990, Section 104FC.
+For further information, please contact a private building certifier.